frontenddogma/web-development-glossary/manuscript/w.md

 : → Blog

 WebM
 : An audiovisual media file format.
 WebM is primarily intended to offer a royalty-free alternative to use in the HTML video and audio elements.
-It has a sister project WebP for images.
-WebM was first released in 2010.&nbsp;[†](#w-webm) ℹ︎&nbsp;[webmproject.org](https://www.webmproject.org/)
+It was first released in 2010.
+WebM has a sister project for images, WebP.&nbsp;[†](#w-webm) ℹ︎&nbsp;[webmproject.org](https://www.webmproject.org/)

 Webmaster
 : A person responsible for maintaining one or more websites.
 The title may refer to web architects, web developers, site authors, website administrators, website owners, website coordinators, or website publishers.&nbsp;[†](#w-webmaster)